 • Attitude towards travelling & exploring new places

-• Home bound VS Independent (limited mobility or restricted health)
+• Home bound VS independent (limited mobility or restricted health)

 • Comfort and exposure to new technologies